Fairness-Aware PAC Learning from Corrupted Data: Upper bounds proofs

-Among works focusing on weaker adversarial models, a particularly popular topic is the one of fair learning with noisy or adversarially perturbed protected attributes \citep{lamy2019noise, awasthi2020equalized, wang2020robust, celis2021fair, mehrotra2020mitigating, celis2021fair2}.
-Under the explicit assumption that the corruption does not affect the inputs and the labels, these works propose algorithms that can recover a fair model despite the data corruption.
-A related, but conceptually different topic is the one of fair learning without demographic information \citep{hashimoto2018fairness, kallus2019assessing, mozannar2020fair, lahoti2020fairness}.
-Another commonly assumed type of corruption is label noise, which is shown to be overcomable under various assumptions by \cite{de2018learning}, \cite{jiang2020identifying}, \cite{wang2020fair} and \cite{fogliato2020fairness}.
 A distributionally robust approach for certifying fairness is taken by \cite{taskesen2020distributionally}, under the assumption that the real data distribution falls within a Wasserstein ball centered at the empirical data distribution.
 In \cite{ignatiev2020towards} a formal methods framework for certifying fairness through unawareness, even in the presence of a specific type of data bias that targets their desired fairness measure, is provided.
 The vulnerability of fair learning algorithms to specific types of data corruption has also been demonstrated on real-world data by \cite{calders2013unbiased} and \cite{kallus2018residual}.

 An orthogonal line of work shows that imposing fairness constraints can neutralize the effects of corrupted data, under specific assumptions on the type of bias present \citep{blum2020recovering}.
 Also related are the works of \cite{tae2019data} and \cite{li2020tilted} who propose procedures for data cleaning/outlier detection, without a specific adversarial model, that in particular improve fairness performance.